top of page

 We wouldn't be here if it weren't for you, and we are so very grateful for all your support.

-As soon as we know when the school is leaving the hall, we'll be holding a series of events to find out what you want to see at the hall.
+As soon as we know when the school is leaving, we'll be holding a series of events to find out what you want to see at the hall.

 A new era